14 Answers to Common Computer Questions You’re Afraid to Ask

-One of the best ways to learn is to ask questions.
+And one of the best ways to improve your basic computer knowledge is to ask questions.
 The trouble is, when it comes to computers, people are often afraid to ask.
 After all, you don’t want to sound stupid in front of your tech-savvy coworker or IT guy.

 Whether it’s your whole computer, a single program, your email, or the internet, sometimes things just don’t work.
 That’s exactly when you should call IT support—after all, it’s why we’re here!